Benefits of the Keto Diet

 4. Mental Clarity and Brain Benefits

-Cleveland Clinic notes early studies show potential brain benefits, but more research is needed.
+Cleveland Clinic notes early studies show potential brain benefits, but more research is needed before making therapeutic claims.

 5. Lower Triglycerides and Better Cholesterol (In Many People)

-Mayo Clinic points out that individual results vary.
+Mayo Clinic points out that individual results vary—monitor your bloodwork and adjust accordingly.

 6. Appetite Control (Yes, Really)